 National Student Financial Aid Scheme (NSFAS)

-This scheme offers a study loan if you are academically deserving and financially needy.
+This scheme offers funding if you are academically deserving and financially needy.
 To qualify, you must pass the means test, which will assess whether you are really needy.
-You can use your NSFAS loan to pay for tuition, books and accommodation.
+You can use your NSFAS funding to pay for tuition, books and accommodation.

-NSFAS funding is only available to South African students registered at a public university or Further Education and Training college.
+NSFAS funding is only available to South African students registered at a public university or TVET college.

 How to apply for NSFAS funding:

-- Your parents’ salary slips and certified copies of their IDs
+- Your parents’ or guardian's salary slips and certified copies of their IDs

-Banks offer study loans, but the strict lending criteria can be a challenge and paying the money back after you have qualified and started working is not always the ideal way to start your career.
+Banks offer study loans, but the strict lending criteria can be a challenge.

 Some banks require surety or a guarantor, someone who will guarantee to repay the loan if you fail to do so.
 For further information, contact your local bank or visit its website.